cloudflare/cloudflare-docs-engine/src/content/platform/sites/start-from-existing.md

   $ wrangler preview --watch
   ```

-5. Decide where you'd like to publish your site to: [a workers.dev subdomain](/quickstart#publish-to-workers-dev) or your [personal domain](/quickstart#publish-to-your-domain) registered with Cloudflare.
+5. Decide where you’d like to publish your site to: [a workers.dev subdomain](/quickstart#publish-to-workers-dev) or your [personal domain](/quickstart#publish-to-your-domain) registered with Cloudflare.

   Then, update your `wrangler.toml`: